Table of contents

 Real-World Eval Example

-On a LucidFlex eval, you need $2,000 in profit, but no single trade can represent more than 50% of that total.
-If you make $2,000 on one MNQ breakout at the open, you technically hit the target but could violate consistency.
-You'd want at least one other winning trade contributing $1,000+ so your big winner stays under 50%.
+On a LucidFlex 50K eval, you need $3,000 in profit, but no single day can represent more than 50% of that total.
+If you make $3,000 on one MNQ breakout at the open, you technically hit the target but violate consistency.
+You'd need other sessions contributing enough that your biggest day stays at or under half the total.

-On a LucidPro eval, you make $2,000 however you want.
-One trade, one winner, done.
-But if you blow past the daily loss limit before you get there, your session ends and the eval is failed.
+On a LucidPro eval, you make $3,000 however you want.
+One trade, ten trades, done.
+But if you hit the daily loss limit before you get there, the session ends for you.
+That is a soft breach: you are locked out until the next session opens and the evaluation is still alive, so the cost is time rather than the account.

 The bottom line: Flex gives you a softer loss cushion but stricter profit distribution.
-Pro gives you total profit freedom but a harder loss floor.
+Pro gives you total profit freedom and pays for it with a session that can end early.

 Funded Phase: Where the Real Differences Live